Prof. Dr. Bernd Irlenbusch

 Main research topics

-Experimental economics, business ethics, organizational economics, personnel economics
+Experimental behavioral economics, business ethics, human AI interaction, organizational and personnel economics

 CV